Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Proof of Theorem 3.1

-using the assumption on $\lambda_r(\Theta^*)$, the smallest positive eigenvalue of $\Theta^*$.
-A similar reasoning is used in the proof for \cite[Theorem~2]{BSW2011}.
-Consequently, Equation~(\ref{eq:r_hat_equal_r_prop}), i.e., $\wh r=r$, holds on the event $\{ 2\| E\|_2 < \mu \}$, and for the rest of the proof we concentrate on this event.
-Then, we have
+A similar reasoning is used in the proof of \cite{BSW2011}, Theorem~2.
+Consequently, equation (\ref{eq:r_hat_equal_r_prop}), that is, $\wh r=r$, holds on the event $\{ 2\| E\|_2 < \mu\}$, and for the rest of the proof we concentrate on this event.
+Then we have

-Here we have denoted
+Here, we have denoted